 Daily dress should be business casual (men - trousers, shirts, ties are preferred but optional depending on the attending; women - skirts/slacks, blouses or dresses).
-No provocative clothing (call me if you dont know what that means).
+No provocative clothing (call me if you don’t know what that means).
 Scrubs may only be worn after 4pm on call days.
 You may wear your scrubs post-call and on weekends, however, they should be clean.
-T-shirts may be worn with your scrubs, however, shirts with holes, dirt, blood stains, and advertisements are not acceptable.
+T-shirts may be worn with your scrub pants, however, shirts with holes, dirt, blood stains, and advertisements are not acceptable.

 Scrubs are acceptable in these areas.

 Daily dress is business casual.
 Scrubs should never be worn in the outpatient clinic.

 Athletic shoes may be worn if clean and not excessively worn.
 No open-toed shoes may be worn.
 Students MUST wear white coats and ID badges at all times.

 - Neurosurgery Rounds: PICU Rounds: Chief Resident Rounds: required, not optional.
 See monthly calendar.

 - Jeopardy: While participation is mandatory, the experience is meant strictly for fun and intellectual stimulation.